Large-Vocabulary Segmentation for Medical Images with Text Prompts: Introduction

-\item Building on the unprecedented dataset collection, \model{} can handle a wide range of downstream segmentation tasks with flexible text prompts, simplifying the conventional solution to train and deploy numerous specialist models.
-On internal evaluation, \textbf{\model{}-Pro}, with only 447M parameters, shows comparable performance to specialist models trained individually on each dataset~(72 separate nnU-Nets around 2.2B parameters); While on external evaluation, \textbf{\model{}-Nano}, with only 110M parameters, demonstrate even better generalization ability over nnU-Net models.
+\begin{itemize} \itemsep{0.5em} \item Building on the unprecedented dataset collection, \model{} is able to handle a wide range of downstream segmentation tasks with medical terminologies as text prompts, simplifying the training and deployment procedure for conventional specialist models.

-\item As a foundational segmentation model pre-trained on the large-scale and comprehensive data, \textbf{\model{}-Pro} could be further optimized and adapted to specific tasks, balancing the clinical needs between unievrsal solution and specialist models.
-On most of the datasets, it shows superior performance over the counterpart nnU-Nets.
+On internal evaluation, \textbf{\model{}-Pro} shows comparable overall performance to 72 nnU-Net models---the strongest specialist models that are specialized and trained individually on each dataset---over 497 categories, while using only 20\% of their combined model parameters (447M vs. 2.2B+).

-\item Driven by text prompts, \model{} outlines a novel universal segmentation paradigm as opposed to previous efforts in building interactive models, which relies on spatial prompts.
+\item Driven by text prompts, \model{} outlines a novel paradigm for segmentation foundation model, as opposed to previous interactive approaches that rely on spatial prompts.
 This could save tremendous manual efforts from prompting in clinical applications.
-On performance, we demonstrate it can outperform the state-of-the-art interactive universal segmentation model, namely, MedSAM, on internal and external evaluations, while being robust to targets with ambiguous spatial relationships.